Tax Relief on Pension Contributions

 - For defined contribution pension schemes, including all personal pensions, the value of your benefits will be the value of your pension pot used to fund your retirement income and any lump sum

 - For defined benefit pension schemes, you calculate the total value by multiplying your expected annual pension by 20.
 In addition, you need to add to this the amount of any tax-free cash lump sum if it is additional to the pension.
-So you are likely to be affected by the lifetime allowance in 2017-18 if you are on track for a final salary pension (with no separate lump sum) of more than £50,000 a year or a salary-related pension over £37,500 plus the maximum tax-free cash lump sum.
+So you are likely to be affected by the lifetime allowance if you are on track for a ‘defined benefit’ pension (with no separate lump sum) of more than £50,000 a year or a salary-related pension over £37,500 plus the maximum tax-free cash lump sum.

 What are the charges if I exceed the Lifetime Allowance?